CodingKitts/Datadog-Take-Home/README.md

 In this module, you will learn how to implement HTTP Basic authentication in Spring Security.
 This module is designed for entry-level Java engineers utilizing the popular Spring Framework who are seeking knowledge on how to secure their applications.

 To go through this module you will need the following knowledge and skills:
-- Java 11 with Maven
+- Java 11 with Maven and cURL
 - An understading of Web Authentication
 - Hardware capable of running Java Code